ElioIshak/AIndicate/README.md

 ## 🚧 Upcoming Work

+- ✅ Hyperparameter tuning using RandomizedSearchCV to improve model performance and reliability
-- Support more timeframes
+- 🕒 Support multiple timeframes (e.g. intraday, weekly trends) for more flexible analysis
-- Support more stocks, coins, and markets
+- 🌍 Expand market coverage to include more global stocks, crypto assets, and financial instruments

 ---